-Once the endpoint is created, it appears in a list of endpoints for the profile.
-The list view shows the URL to use to access cached content, as well as the origin domain.
+After the endpoint is created, it appears in the list of endpoints for the profile.

-The endpoint will not immediately be available for use, as it takes time for the registration to propagate through the CDN.
-For Azure CDN from Akamai profiles, propagation will usually complete within one minute.
-For Azure CDN from Verizon profiles, propagation will usually complete within 90 minutes, but in some cases can take longer.
+Because it takes time for the registration to propagate, the endpoint will not be immediately available for use.
+For Azure CDN from Akamai profiles, propagation usually completes within one minute.
+For Azure CDN from Verizon profiles, propagation usually completes within 90 minutes, but in some cases can take longer.

-Users who try to use the CDN domain name before the endpoint configuration has propagated to the POPs will receive HTTP 404 response codes.
-If it's been several hours since you created your endpoint and you're still receiving 404 responses, please see Troubleshooting CDN endpoints returning 404 statuses.
+Users who try to use the CDN domain name before the endpoint configuration has propagated to the POPs can receive HTTP 404 response codes.
+If it's been several hours since you created your endpoint and you're still receiving 404 responses, see Troubleshooting CDN endpoints returning 404 statuses.